AdKats/AdKats/README.md

 </p>
 <h2>Overview</h2>
 <p>
-    Admin Toolset with a plethora of features, Over 100 available in-game commands, and many customization options.
+    Admin Toolset with a plethora of features, over 100 available in-game commands, and many customization options.
     AdKats focuses on making in-game admins more efficient and accurate at their jobs, with flexibility for almost any setup.
     Includes a cross-server ban enforcer with advanced enforcement features, metabans support, global admin management, cross-server player messaging, and the BFAdminCP 2.0+ for web-based control has been released.
     Designed for groups with high-traffic servers and many admins, but will function just as well for small servers.